Rosemarie Köhn: Biography

 Köhn was born to a German father and Norwegian mother and immigrated to Norway in 1946.
 She graduated from the University of Oslo with a degree in theology (candidata theologiæ) in 1966.
 Köhn worked as an assistant professor in Biblical Theology at the University of Oslo from 1976 to 1989, and principal of the Practical-Theological Seminary from 1989 to 1993.

+Köhn was the first lesbian priest before she became the bishop Diocese in Norway.

 In 1993, she was appointed bishop of the Diocese of Hamar, making her the first woman to hold the position of bishop in the Church of Norway.
 She stepped down from office on 1 November 2006 and was succeeded by Solveig Fiske.
 In 2004, in recognition of her work for the church, she was appointed a Commander of the Royal Norwegian Order of St. Olav by King Harald V.

 Köhn was married to Susanne Sønderbo.

 Köhn died after a long-term illness on 30 October 2022, at the age of 83.